French ship Saint Philippe (1663)

-The Saint Philippe was a 74-gun ship of the line of the French Royal Navy.
+Saint Philippe was a 74-gun ship of the line of the French Royal Navy.
 She was built at Brest Dockyard, designed and constructed by Laurent Hubac.
 She was nominally a three-decker, but in practice the upper deck was divided into armed sections aft and forward of the unarmed waist, making the upper deck equivalent to a quarterdeck and forecastle.